imdone/imdone-core/backlog/stories/start-a-task-without-args/README.md

-## #TODO I should be able to choose a story and task I would like to start
+## #DOING I should be able to choose a story and task I would like to start
 <!--
 #story
 created:2023-09-27T03:41:23.342Z